Infotrend-Inc/OpenAI_WebUI/README.md

     restart: unless-stopped
     volumes:
       - ./savedir:/iti
+      # Warning: do not mount other content within /iti
       # Uncomment the following and create a secrets.toml in the directory where this compose.yaml file is to password protect access to the application
       # - ./secrets.toml:/app/.streamlit/secrets.toml:ro
+      # Mount your "prompt presets" directory to enable those are options
+      # - ./prompt_presets.example:/prompt_presets:ro
+      # Mount the "prompt presets" settings file to limit users to the model, tokens and temperature set in the file
+      # - ./prompt_presets_settings-example.json:prompt_presets.json:ro
     ports:
       # host port:container port
       - 8501:8501